 Get Epic!- Nothing has helped our daughter develop a love for reading like Epic has.
 We started with the free trial, and immediately knew we would be continuing our membership.
 Epic is wonderful for so many reasons, and we will be writing an in depth review of it later this week.
 I think one reason that it works so well is that it doesn’t involve me.
 My daughter can safely explore all the books available and choose exactly what she wants to read (without suggestions from mom).
 It puts all the power in her hands.
 There are 25,000 books to choose from, and she can safely browse them without being exposed to inappropriate content.

 You Choose books- My children go nuts over You Choose books!
 They even read them to my four year old and let him choose what happens.
 There are many that teach history, which makes this homeschooling mama happy.
+This post may contain affiliate links.
+If you purchase an item or service through any of my links, I will earn a small commission at no extra cost to you.

 Fun fact books- Kids are drawn in by books full of crazy facts.
 When my daughter left the house today, she was looking at one on Epic.
 She tells us random facts all through dinner.
 It gives us the warm fuzzies to know she read them all on her own.